futrbeta/futrbeta.github.io/_posts/2016-08-16-Whats-included.md

 ---
 layout: post
-title: Futr Beta - Whats included?
+title: FUTR Beta - Whats included?
 ---
-Before ordering the Futr Beta I seen a lot of pictures of other peoples Beta builds.
+Before ordering the FUTR Beta I seen a lot of pictures of other peoples Beta builds.
 But it never got completely clear exactly what is include when buying the frame.

 Buying the frame gave me the answers. :) Hopefully this info is helpful to some of you.